jes5199/poppet/README.md

 9. TODO Model changelog entries as Structs
 10. TODO detect cycles in graphs
 11. TODO detect references to non-existent resources
-12. TODO policy.resources should return objects instead of data
+12. TODO nudged_by should work

 # Instructions
 ## Client/Server